How to Deal With a Condescending Boss

 Your boss behaved inappropriately when she condescendingly belittled you.
 It's not illegal, though, and since you wrote “told me off” and not “tells me off” it sounds like a one-time situation.
-Every boss and every employee make mistakes from time to time.
+Every boss and every employee makes mistakes from time to time.
 It's probably best to consider this as a one time mistake and to let it go and move on.

 Ask your boss for a formal sit-down meeting.

 The formal nature of this request makes it more serious.
 If you grab your boss in the hallway and say, “Hey, Jane, I need more guidance,” it won't change your situation.
-If you have regular one on one meetings, this is something to bring up in the meeting.
+If you have a regular one on one meetings, this is something to bring up in the meeting.

 If you don't have regular meetings (bad), then ask for a formal meeting.
 In this meeting say, “I'm unclear on how I can prioritize my workload.
 I want to make sure I'm doing the most important tasks first.”

 Listen to what your boss has to say.
-If she gives you vague responses like, “Do the most important things first.” then you need to push further for better direction.
+If she gives you vague responses like, “Do the most important things first.” then you need to push further for a better direction.
 You need to phrase your questions from an "I" point of view.
 Try one of the following statements and questions to start.

 - Can I have 15 minutes of your time on Friday afternoons to go over and prioritize my tasks for the next week?